lino-framework/lino/docs/ref/model_methods.rst

   value for :attr:`lino.core.table.Table.workflow_state_field`
   on all tables based on this Model.

+.. modattr:: workflow_owner_field

+  If this is set on a Model, then it will be used as default value for :attr:`lino.core.table.Table.workflow_owner_field` on all tables based on this Model.

 .. modattr:: _lino_preferred_width

     Used to set an explicit default `preferred_width` (in characters)